MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

     Severity: High

-11. Select **Next**.

-Set rule logic:
+11. Select **Next : Set rule logic** button.

 11. On the Set rule logic tab, the Rule query and Map entities should already be populated.

 12. For Query scheduling set the following:

 - Run Query every: 5 minutes
-- Look data from the last: 1 Day
+- Look data from the last: 1 Days

 **Note** We are purposely generating many incidents for the same data.
 This enables the Lab to use these alerts.

 13. Leave the rest of the options to the defaults.
-Select **Next**.

-Incident settings:
+Select **Next : Incident settings**:

 14. For the Incident settings set the following:

 - Incident settings: Enabled
 - Alert grouping: Disabled

-Select **Next**.

-Automated response:
+Select **Next : Automated response**:

 15. For the Automated response tab set the following:

 - Select Post-Message-Teams.
-- Select Next: Review.
+- Select **Next: Review**.

-16. On the Review tab, select **Create**.
+16. On the Review and create tab, select **Create**.

 ### Task 3: Attack 2 Detection with SecurityEvent

 In this task, you will create a detection for Attack 2 on the host with the Security Events connector and Sysmon installed.

-The attack creates a new user and adds the user to the local administrators.  <<<Should the students run this command????>>>
+The attack creates a new user and adds the user to the local administrators.
 ```Command
 net user theusernametoadd /add
 net user theusernametoadd ThePassword1!
 net localgroup administrators theusernametoadd /add
 ```

 1. Select **Logs** from the General section of the Azure Sentinel portal.

 2. First, you need to see where the data is stored.
 Since you just performed the attacks.